kamejosh/owlbear-hp-tracker/FEATURES_BUGS.md

 ## Feature Ideas

 + Battleround and Effect tracking
-+ Handle Token Ownership
-+ Allow statblocks to be hidden from statblock popover
-+ Allow dddice user to switch rooms
-+ Add customization to HP Bar settings
 + Pagination for statblocks
 + add Items to statblocks
 + Add default settings for Visibility Buttons